lenchsam/AthenaHex/README.md

 The variables that you'll probably want to have fun with are located in the ----GridManager---- game object.
 This manages all of the [procedural generation](https://github.com/lenchsam/AthenaHex/blob/main/Assets/Scripts/HexGrid/ProceduralGeneration.cs) and the [grid functions](https://github.com/lenchsam/AthenaHex/blob/main/Assets/Scripts/HexGrid/).

 ### Common Issues
  - make sure to also lower poisson-disc radius when making map size smaller in editor.
-If this isn't done, it can freeze the editor.
+If this isn't done, it may freeze the editor.

-## Future Features
+## Potential Future Features

- - Cities
  - Districts
  - Resource farming
- - Updated camera system
  - System to buy/make units, districts and potentially more
  - UI
  - SFX
- - Code optimisations: HexGrid functions, pathfinding etc
  - Reworked battle system to have more interactive battles when a unit attacks another unit
 # Contact
 [LinkedIn](https://www.linkedin.com/in/sam-lench-8586b6279/)